MicrosoftDocs/MIMDocs/MIMDocs/mim-cm-deploy.md

 2. Ensure you are logged on as Contoso\\MIMINSTALL.

-3. Mount the Microsoft Identity Manager SP1 ISO.
+3. Mount the Microsoft Identity Manager 2016 SP1 or later service pack ISO.

 4. **Open** the **Certificate Management\\x64** directory.